Best Browning Buck Mark Accessories and Upgrades

 Completely stock Browning Buck Mark.

-The narrow base of the Buck Mark magazines makes them a little difficult to slam home with the heel of your hand, which is why I installed the Buck Pro extended base pads.
-And to future-proof this pistol, I added the Marksman Sight System.
+The narrow base of the Buck Mark magazines also makes them a little harder to seat quickly with the heel of your hand, which is why I installed the Buck PRO extended base pads.
+To future-proof the pistol, I added the Marksman Sight System as well.
 This combines upgraded fiber optic sights with an optic plate that fits a wide range of optics.
-With the low mounting point and slightly taller sights, they co-witness with popular optics.
-It’s an awesome system.
-I also got the Essential Maintenance Kit, but it turns out this Buck Mark is pretty much new, so I’m not swapping those parts yet.
+With the low mounting point and slightly taller sights, they can co-witness with many popular red dots.
+I also picked up the Essential Maintenance Kit, but this Buck Mark is still pretty much new, so I am not swapping those parts just yet.

 First up, the GearBox Install